dancek/zsh-codestats/README.md

 # [Code::Stats](https://codestats.net/) plugin for [Zsh](http://www.zsh.org/)

-Zsh-codestats hooks onto Zsh, counts characters as you type and saves your statistics in Code::Stats.
+Code-stats-zsh hooks onto Zsh, counts characters as you type and saves your statistics in Code::Stats.
 You'll receive XP for the language `Terminal (Zsh)` for each character, backspace/delete and enter you type.

 This plugin is an early beta, so expect some rough edges.